pulumi/terraform-provider-google-beta/website/docs/r/logging_folder_exclusion.html.markdown

 * How-to Guides
     * [Excluding Logs](https://cloud.google.com/logging/docs/exclusions)

-~> You can specify exclusions for log sinks created by terraform by using the exclusions field of `google_logging_folder_sink`
+~> You can specify exclusions for log sinks created by the provider by using the exclusions field of `google_logging_folder_sink`

 ## Example Usage